prestrafe/prestrafe-bot/README.md

 # It depends on how you run the GSI backend, but most likely example values are correct for local development.
 BOT_GSIADDR=localhost
 BOT_GSIPORT=8080

+# The address and port of the SourceMod backend service that should be used by the bot.
+BOT_SMADDR=localhost
+BOT_SMPORT=1337

 # The Twitch.tv username and API token that should be used to talk to the Twitch Chat API.
 BOT_TWITCHUSERNAME=xxx